THE LINK BETWEEN CHRONIC NECK PAIN, LOSS OF

 "We found a statistically significant association between cervical pain and lordosis less than 20 degrees and a "clinically normal" range for cervical lordosis of 31 degrees to 40 degrees.
 Patients with lordosis of 20 degrees or less were more likely to have cervicogenic symptoms [symptoms arising from the neck].
 The odds that a patient with cervical pain had a lordosis of 0 degrees or less was 18 times greater than for a patient with a noncervical complaint."

-In the years since Payne completed his short book, there have been great numbers of studies on this topic that can be viewed on the CBP website (HERE).
+In the years since Payne completed his short book, there have been great numbers of studies on this topic, many of which I covered HERE.
 Although many in the medical profession say it doesn't matter, the range I seen bantered around as "normal" is 30 to 40 degrees (I believe it was Dr. Shealy who said that normal lordosis of the cervical spine was 43 degrees).
 If you wish to see what that this normal curvature looks like, just take another glance at the picture at the top of the page.
 You will begin to understand more about normal once you begin to learn more about abnormal.

 SUBLUXATION is defined simply as bones (usually vertebrate) that lose their normal alignment or motion in relationship to each other.
 Study after study after study is verifying the devastating effects of poor posture / postural deformities on human health.
-I Googled "effects of poor posture research studies" and found studies linking postural abnormalities to everything but the kitchen sink.
-Some of those specifically mentioned in the peer-reviewed research included things as diverse as fear, sadness, emotional instability, mental acuity, mood, energy levels, back pain, coordination, constipation, and even certain types of cancer.
+I Googled "effects of poor posture research studies" and found studies linking postural abnormalities to diseases you would not suspect such as Type II Diabetes and High BP.
+Some of the others specifically mentioned in the peer-reviewed research included things as diverse as fear, sadness, emotional instability, mental acuity, mood, energy levels, back pain, coordination, constipation, and even certain types of cancer.
 There is even research linking poor posture to shorter life span.
 What I really want you to notice here is how few of these problems that were mentioned have anything whatsoever to do with pain.
-We'll get to why this is shortly.
 Suffice it to say that FHP (Forward Head Posture) along with trunk flexion (THE POSTURE OF AGE) have tons of peer-review showing how detrimental they are to human health.

 Chiropractors cringe at old standbys such as "How many chiropractors does it take to change a light bulb?
 Just one, but it will take him one year and 150 visits to do it."
 We deserve to cringe.
-For decades, the profession has been telling patients that all they need to solve their problem is more adjustments.
+For decades, the profession has been telling patients that all they need to solve their problem is more adjustments (HERE).
 Don't get me wrong; adjustments are extremely powerful (HERE).
-The problem is, simply adjusting patients over and over and over again without any sort of tangible goal in mind other than pain relief, is playing the same game that the medical doctors play, only without the nutty side effects of DANGEROUS & DEADLY DRUGS.
-Listen carefully as Dr. Payne rares back and punches the chiropractic profession squarely on the nose.
+The problem is, simply adjusting patients over and over and over again without any sort of tangible goal in mind other than short-term pain relief is playing the same game that the medical doctors play, only without the nutty side effects of DANGEROUS & DEADLY DRUGS OR PROCEDURES.
+Listen carefully as Dr. Payne rares back and punches the chiropractic profession squarely in the mouth.

 "The ugly truth about chiropractic adjusting is that there is almost no evidence at all to suggest that adjustments alone do very much to actually correct spinal structure."
 For those of you who didn't get this the first time, a few sentences later he repeats himself.
 "There's absolutely nothing in the scientific literature to indicate that you can actually change spines effectively with adjustments alone."
-He then tells us why this is.
+He then says why.
 "The answer is painfully obvious to professionals in other fields like university biophyisics and biomedical engineering who are engaged in studying the more technical aspect of the human machine."
 In other words, chiropractors have failed to comprehend the importance of certain physical properties that all living tissues possess, "elasticity, viscosity, plasticity, and strength".
-We have failed to grasp just how big a role that physics plays in solving the problem of abnormal spinal curves.
+We have collectively failed to grasp just how big a role that physics (BIOMECHANICS) plays in solving the problem of abnormal spinal curves.

 This isn't exactly rocket science.
 There are essentially two different aspects to this bullet point.
 Visual Postural Analysis and / or X-rays.
 The more accurate of the two will almost always be X-ray.
 I also love to use RANGES OF MOTION.
 This is simple to check, takes all of about 10 seconds to do, and in most cases, will tell me exactly where I need to focus my attention --- particularly with Tissue Remodeling.

-We have learned that there is a "normal" amount of cervical curve that you should have in order to up your odds of avoiding a myriad of health-related problems.
-Furthermore, we know that simply getting adjusted over and over and over again (HERE) is never the solution.
-In order to restore a faulty curve, you are going to have to engage in activities / forms of treatment that actually change the physical properties of the tissue mentioned a few paragraphs earlier --- things that actually cause TISSUE DEFORMATION.
+Thus far we have learned that there is a "normal" amount of cervical curve that you should have in order to up your odds of avoiding a myriad of health-related problems as well as chronic pain.
+Furthermore, we know that simply getting adjusted over and over and over again is never the solution.
+In order to restore an abnormal curve, you are going to have to engage in activities / forms of treatment that actually change the physical properties of the tissue mentioned a few paragraphs earlier --- things that actually cause TISSUE DEFORMATION.
 This takes time.
 Not time as in month after month of adjustment after adjustment --- adjustments that each last no more than a fraction of a second.
 But time as in changing tissues by stretching them into a normal position.
 Dr Payne puts it like this.
 "What we really need are ways to apply sustained corrective forces for a sufficient time to change the soft tissues."

 This can be largely accomplished at home using the DAKOTA HOME TRACTION or COMPRESSION-COUNTER STRESSING TRACTION aka "The Stynchula Method" (Payne wants you to slowly work your way up to as much as a half hour a day).
 I think he's spot on.
 It was Dr. Rene Calliet's 1987 book Rejuvenation Strategy that stated, "Most attempts to correct posture are directed toward the spine, shoulders and pelvis.
 All are important, but, head position takes precedence over all others.
 The body follows the head.
 Therefore, the entire body is best aligned by first restoring proper functional alignment to the head".
 Dr. Calliet was the Director of Physical Medicine and Rehabilitation at USC's School of Medicine at the time he wrote this.